Large enough to lead. Small enough to care.

 Students in the Michigan Tech School of Business and Economics have the flexibility to expand their skills and career options by pursuing a dual major.
 Business majors share a core curriculum, which prepares future business leaders to be well rounded and to have an understanding of how all disciplines interact.

-With as few as 32 additional credits, Huskies can achieve a double major.
+With as few as 32 additional credits, Huskies can achieve a dual major.
 Courses from one degree can double count in another.
 And when electives are chosen wisely, students can maximize their education and leverage a broader business background—making them even more employable.

 Crazy smart combinations include: